-The bulk of this section is devote to the key role that promise problems have played in the study of Statistical Zero-Knowledge proof systems.
-But we start with reviewing the situation in the seemingly lower complexity class \mathcal{BPP} .
+Most of this section is devote to the key role that promise problems have played in the study of Statistical Zero-Knowledge proof systems.
+However, we start by reviewing the situation in the seemingly lower complexity class \mathcal{BPP} .

 4.1 A complete problem for BPP